Knighton910/Express-website/README.md

 # Express-website

-this was cloned in JuniorNodeDev
+This app is built with node.js, expressjs & many more npm centric modules

+This project is bought to you by JuniorNodeDev

-## Devs are Leyth & kelthenoble
+## Developers are Leyth & kelthenoblte